-- 7.1 The school should identify a "nominated person(s)" who may be the Headteacher, Deputy Headteacher, or other senior person(s) from the School Leadership Team according to the size/organisational arrangements of the school.
-There must be clarity amongst all employees as to the nominated person(s) and the employees they are responsible for.
-It may be appropriate, in a large school, for more than one member of the Leadership Team to be nominated person" will need to be sensitive to the difficulties employees face in relation to sickness absence and will need to access confidential attendance and sickness records to carry out their role.
-The "nominated person" may carry out the following functions for all employees for whom they have responsibility: - be aware of the absence record of each employee a Manager's Monitoring form for recording absence levels is contained at Appendix A - be the contact point for monitoring/the notification procedure - ensure that employees are aware of and comply with the absence reporting arrangements - conduct return to work discussions with employees in respect of all absences (see paragraph 12) - seek to assist employees in need of support - refer to the Headteacher cases which are a potential cause for concern, in accordance with "trigger points" adopted by the school.
+- 7.1 The service should identify a "nominated person(s)" who may be the individual's line manager or a Senior Manager according to the size/organisational arrangements of the service.
+There must be clarity amongst all employees as to the nominated persons(s) and the employees they are responsible for.
+It may be appropriate for more than one person to be nominated.
+Any "nominated person" will need to be sensitive to the difficulties employees face in relation to sickness absence, and will need to access confidential attendance and sickness records to carry out their role.
+The "nominated person" may carry out the following functions for all employees for whom they have responsibility: - be aware of the absence record of each employee a Manager's Monitoring form for recording absence levels is contained at Appendix A - be the contact point for monitoring/the notification procedure - ensure that employees are aware of and comply with the absence reporting arrangements - conduct return to work discussions with employees in respect of all absences (See Section 12) - seek to assist employees in need of support - refer to a Senior Manager cases which are a potential cause for concern in accordance with the "trigger points" adopted by the Service.